Master of Science in Counseling (School Counseling)

 The Best Value in Higher Education Anywhere

 Fort Hays State University prides itself on quality education at an affordable price.
-Students in this program can expect to pay approximately $3,047.58* (online) per semester.
+Students in this program can expect to pay approximately $21,617.40 during their time as a student.

-*Estimated cost based on 9 credit hours at the FHSU Online Graduate tuition rate ($338.62/credit hour) for online courses.
-Actual price may vary depending on course load and location.
+*Estimated cost based on 60 credit hours required to complete the M.S. in Counseling program at the FHSU Online tuition rate ($360.29/credit hour).
 Tuition and Fees are subject to change as they are approved by the Kansas Board of Regents each year.

 Ready for the next step?